Eiffel Tower in Paris

 #11: Château La Coste, Aix-en-Provence

-On a beautiful May day in 2018, we drove into the hills behind Aix-en-Provence with no particular destination in mind.
-The day was gorgeous–fluffy white clouds, not too hot, fresh breeze.
+On a beautiful May day, we drove into the hills behind Aix-en-Provence with no particular destination in mind.
+The weather was gorgeous—fluffy white clouds, not too hot, fresh breeze.
 Perfection!

 We hoped to stumble across a nice side-of-the-road restaurant to enjoy a hearty Provençal lunch, preferably overlooking the landscape that had inspired Cézanne.